edu008/SDA2/README.md

 #### 3. Open Separate Terminals for Each Service

-Each microservice needs to run on its own, often in separate terminals with an venv.
+Each microservice needs to run on its own, often in separate terminals with the virtual environment activated.
 This separation allows you to monitor logs for each service and manage them individually.

 1. Open a new terminal for each microservice.
 2. Ensure the virtual environment is activated in each terminal.